JeremyRiva/robotic_arm/README.md

 <p><em>The printed text is stored in the InputText.txt file.
 To edit it, open the text file and input desired text.
 Remember to save in same directory and ensure the file name has not changed.</em></p>

 <p>How can I change the print scale?</p>
 <p><em>The print scale is defined at the beginning of the program.
-It can be modified by changing “#define SCALE 5.0” to a desired scale in millimetres; the current scale is set to 5mm.
+It can be modified by changing <code>#define SCALE 5.0</code> to a desired scale in millimetres; the current scale is set to 5mm.
 When changing it remember to write a “.0” after an integer number, i.e. 4 -> 4.0.</em></p>

 <h2>System Manual</h2>